-This is one of the most visited ancient Native American ruins in the Americas.
-A restored kiva can be entered by the public.
-If you are fortunate enough to have all to yourself for even a few minutes, you can almost feel the presence of the Ancient Ones and hear the voices of those who lived here almost 800 years ago.
+This is one of the most visited ancient Native American ruins in the Americas- Mesa Verde National Park.
+A restored ceremonial kiva can be entered by the public.
+As an artist, I appreciated the opportunity to have it to myself for even a few minutes - I could feel the presence of those who lived here almost 800 years ago.
 They cared for the land & each other using their resources wisely for centuries.
+This sculpture was inspired by Ancient Ones - the Ones Who Came before- The Anasazi...

-I first visited Spruce Tree House at Mesa Verde National Park beginning in 1994.
-I studied the dwelling in the Spring and Fall to get the visual information necessary to create an accurate sculpture that reflected the angle of the sun at different times of the year.Over the course of three years, I photographed it every 50 feet from left to right.
 I then began combining photographs and sketches, adjusting perspectives to create a unique "cliff dweller's view" from across the canyon.
-The sketches were utilized to create a pattern which were then transferred to the surface of my "blank wood canvas".
+The artist sketches were utilized to create a pattern which were then transferred to the surface of my "blank wood canvas".

 The "canvas" was a massive piece of rare Honduran mahogany that involved laminating three 2" x 48" x 20" planks together and planing the edges.
 I chose Mahogany because the tight grain allowed me to get fine detail that may not have been possible with a softer wood, and the hardness of the wood allowed me to shave realistic rock effects into the surface.